 Some of the most popular cosmetics brands for British consumers were homegrown names such as Boots No.7 and Rimmel, for facial cosmetic products and eye make-up ranges alike.
 Boots’ No.7 skincare and cosmetic line holds an especially iconic place in the UK cosmetics sector.
 Introduced in 1935, No.7 has since then added commercially successful products to its beauty inventory.

 UK consumers are generous spenders when it comes to personal care.
-In 2018, spending on personal care reached over 33 billion British pounds.
+In 2019, spending on personal care reached approximately 33 billion British pounds.
 This represented an increase of over 10 billion British pounds from 2010.
-On the level of private expenditure, this translated as a weekly average of between 4.6 British pounds to 23.2 British pounds, depending on the income group.
+On the level of private expenditure, this translated as a weekly average of between 4.90 British pounds to 27.90 British pounds, depending on the income group.